DallasNovakowski/DallasNovakowski/content/post/2023-10-19-faded-violin-plots-my-go-to-style-for-clear-and-transparent-data-visualization/index.en.markdown

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/unnamed-chunk-13-1.png" width="672" />

-We specify `cowplot::theme_half_open()` at this early stage because we want to override some arguments in this theme with some new elements later on.
+We specify `cowplot::theme_half_open()` at this early stage because we want to override some arguments in this theme with some new elements later on:

 ```r